zettrik/ring_the_bell/README.md

 ![Screenshot Prototype](prototype/screenshot.png)

 It uses pyglet as game engine.
-To use the prototype under Debian Linux run the following commands:
+Most software the protoype depends on is in the Debian Linux distribution.
+The newest version of pyglet comes via pip.
+Install with the following commands.
 ```
 cd prototype
-apt install python3-pip
+apt install python3-pip freeglut3-dev python3-serial
 pip3 install -r requirements.txt
 python3 prototype.py
 ```